-So this year at school, I was once again tasked with taking on a project entirely of my choosing.
+So in grade 10 at school, I was once again tasked with taking on a project entirely of my choosing.
 After the great success I had last year with Chef Cuts, I decided to use the knowledge that I gained last year to create and publish another book (link below).

 I chose to put together a cookbook geared toward children, because it’s always best to learn from those who are experienced in their own fields.
 I asked ten chefs to contribute one recipe each that they thought would be great for kids to make in their own kitchens with their families and friends.